 The Board may establish special committees and determine their composition and responsibilities.
 These committees perform their activities under the Board of Directors' responsibility.
-As of December 31, 2013, the Board was assisted by four committees: the Audit Committee, the Nominations and Remunerations Committee, the Strategic Committee and the Ethics and Governance Committee.
+As of December 31, 2014, the Board of Directors was assisted by four Committees: the Audit Committee, the Nominations and Remunerations Committee, the Strategic Committee and the Ethics and Governance Committee.

-The Board's Internal Charter provides that it formally assesses its operating policies, at regular intervals of no more than three years.
+The Board of Directors' Internal Charter provides that it formally assesses its operating policies, at regular intervals of no more than three years.
 In addition, it organizes a discussion regarding its operations once a year.